fast-af/developer-portal-starter/developer-portal/for-developers/custom-integration/fast-api/overview.md

 This product is in Early Access
 :::

 Welcome!
-You will find useful information regarding the design and specifications of Fast.js's API.
+You will find useful information regarding the design and specifications of Fast's API.

 Got questions?
 Concerns?
 Contact Fast at **devrel@fast.co**.